WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 ## Layouts

-The benefit of enabling the layout setting in theme.json is that you no longer need to add extra CSS for the alignments or widths.
+The benefit of enabling the layout setting in `theme.json` is that you no longer need to add extra CSS for alignments or widths.
 You can also set more precise widths to blocks inside containers.

 The first thing you need to know is that blocks have different options available depending on if you are using the block editor or the site editor.
 When you are working in the block editor, your blocks are already placed inside a container.